 If the Builder asks you to go with him to merchants to buy the materials directly, drop him like a stone.
 It means he does not have an account which means he does not do much work; certainly in your area.

 Expect to pay a builder or tradesman 30% of the contract value in advance.
 Make sure however this payment is receipted and documented.

 Why should you expect the Builder to pay for materials for your house?

 Can you go into a supermarket and fill your trolley while telling the check-out clerk that you will pay for them after you have tried them all?
 No, of course you can’t!!

-All of the stupid television programs which tell you never to pay anything in advance are made by idiots who have never spent a moment in the Building Trade.
+All of the television programs which tell you never to pay anything in advance are made by people who have never spent a moment in the Building Trade.